Managed Services - No Two Providers are the Same | Phone System Best Practices

 Small Business and Enterprise

 Looking to switch phone providers and want to save time in the process?
-Start thinking about your dial plan.
+Start thinking about your dial plan and who will manage it.

-Although organizations may share a lot in common, the way they manage calls can vary drastically.
+Although organizations may share a lot in common, the way they manage the phone system and phone calls can vary drastically.

 This policy may have been good enough for most small businesses with someone always available to pick up the phone.